Everloom-129/Summer_Research_2023/Blind_LLM_Guide_Project/Chatbot/key/mot_usr.md

 The following data is obtained from dashcam on a autonomous test car and includes:

-The bounding box (bbox) of each pedestrian,
+1. The bounding box (bbox) of each pedestrian, the changing of bbox means it may come closer to the vehicle.
-A unique ID for each pedestrian,
+2. A unique ID for each pedestrian
-The confidence level of the detection, the high one means it is over 0.7, the low one is lower than 0.3.
+3. The confidence level of the detection.
+The high one means it is over 0.7, and maybe close to the ego car.
+The low one is lower than 0.3 and maybe far from dashcam or high speed moving.
 While others are within a normal range.

 These data can be used to evaluate the risky behavior of pedestrians.
 Your output should be in Markdown format similar to example.